 In the simplest terms, think of a server migration as moving from one home to another.
-If you want to bring all of your possessions with you, then your new home needs to have enough space for all of your furniture, right?
-And, if you are used to having, say, a double sink vanity in your bathroom, you may want the same features in your new home.
+If you want to bring all your possessions, your new home needs enough space, right?
+And if you are used to having a double vanity in your bathroom, for example, you may want the same features in your new home.

-Migrating to a new server is much the same.
-All of the data associated with your website and applications needs to fit properly and in the right place on your new server.
-As a result, it is critical that your new server be properly sized and prepared for any incoming data and digital assets.
-Additionally, make sure that services and packages that your sites depend on are installed and available in the new environment.
+Migrating servers is very similar.
+All the data associated with your website and applications need to fit properly on your new server.
+Consequently, ensuring that your new server is appropriately sized and configured for any incoming data and digital assets is important.
+It’s also essential to make sure that mission-critical services and packages your sites depend on are installed and available in the new environment.

-The process of making sure all data is accounted for before the migration, and properly installed after, is of critical importance.
-Losing even a tiny fraction of your data in transition, such as one CSS file or one connection string, can impact the performance of your entire site or application.
+The process of making sure all data is accounted for before the migration (and properly installed after) is of critical importance.
+Losing even a tiny fraction of your data in transition, such as one CSS file or connection string, can impact the performance of your entire site or application.

 3. Data Transfer